zhaocrazy/zhaocrazy/README.md

 ### Hi there 👋
+- this peter zhao

+- I’m currently working on shenzhen

+- My coding language is Node & Go  and  Now I am learning english

+- I Will  do better in coding I hope we could together

 <!--
 **zhaocrazy/zhaocrazy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.